Meet Paris Cabaret Owner Jacques Boni Who at 80 Is Still Going Strong After 40 Years of Musical Innovation (Part 1)

 - Downstairs is the kitchen (which serves some of the best-tasting food in Paris until around 4 am) and the lively underground cabaret – played out in its famous medieval cave with a pack of live singers (never lip-syncing), entertaining a usually engaged and friendly audience each and every night of the year.
 And you dine right in the cave very late as well!

 “I live to do this,” Jacques was saying peering over his glasses.
 “It’s fascinating work – every night is different – it’s never boring.”
-He tapped me on the arm to add emphasis and also to make a personal connection.
+He tapped me on the arm for emphasis also making a personal connection.
 “If I ever became rich, then that’s when my problems would begin.
 To be a slave to your work is sometimes good.”

 He sipped his drink and went on.
 “Shows in Macau (China) and Las Vegas are fantastic, with costumes, feathers, special effects.
 These shows rely on theatrical engineering.
-But for an intimate cabaret like Trois Mailletz, you have to rely more on the songs to carry the show.
-It makes it more difficult when there’s not a lot of feathers and costumes to influence the audience.”
+But for an intimate cabaret like Trois Mailletz, you have to rely on the songs to carry the show – instead of a lot of feathers and costumes to influence the audience.”

 Many people wonder what drives Jacques, who is beyond retirement age, to keep up his demanding schedule.
 I asked him too and he simply responded: ”I’m like Sisyphus.
 You know Sisyphus, don’t you?”